This section explains what is involved in applying for a Check:

 Before you apply for a Check

-Organisations need to work out which of their positions require workers to have a Check by answering the questions in Do my workers need a Check?
+Organisations can determine if their workers require a Check by taking the quiz Do my workers need a Check?

-If you have not applied for a Check but are already doing child-related work, and are not exempt, you must cease this work until you have lodged an application.
+If you are already doing child-related work, and are not exempt, you must cease this work until you apply.

-- have been charged with, or convicted or found guilty of a serious sexual, violent or drug offence listed in clause 2 of Schedule 3 of the Act
+- have been charged with, or convicted or found guilty of a sexual, violent or drug offence listed in clause 2 of Schedule 3 of the Act

 - have previously been given a Negative Notice